kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 - `Level to 4: Strength to 19, Save Skills, Improved Two-Weapon Fighting, Affect Mind and Stun Droid`
 - `Level to 5: Save Skills, Burst of Speed`
 - `Level to 6: Persuade to 9, TI to 9, Improved Flurry, Force Valor`
-  - From here, you can take each level up as soon as possible; they're listed where they are guaranteed to occur
+  - From here, you can take each level up as soon as possible; they're listed where they are most likely to occur
 - *Force: Cast Burst of Speed*
 - Swap to the same party member as before and talk to Master Zhar to construct a lightsaber
 - *Party: Remove T3 and Canderous*